-- □ The remedy for a core blocked installation is to obtain and use a correct license or use a machine with the correct core count (which may be a real or a virtualized environment). - □ Some features use additional license codes that are not specified during the installation.
+The remedy for a core blocked installation is to obtain and use a correct license or use a machine with the correct core count (which may be a real or a virtualized environment).

+Some features require additional license codes, but they are not entered during the installation phase.